hadamlenz/dev.local/docs/wp-env/readme.md

 # END WordPress
 ```

 I've started building more into a [2024 fork here](https://github.com/hadamlenz/twentytwentyfour-env).
+Please check it out